-We use a 'graduated approach' to identifying and assessing a child's SEN. We intervene quickly to adapt classroom teaching or provide extra support where required whilst gathering assessment evidence.
-Our graduated approach identifies four levels of need: Monitoring, Additional Needs, SEN Support, Education, Health and Care Plan (EHCP).
-Children with an EHCP or at SEN Support are those identified as having special educational needs.
-Children at each level are provided with a different 'Wave' of support or intervention.
+• We use a 'graduated approach' to identifying and assessing a child's SEND.
+We intervene quickly to adapt classroom teaching or provide extra support where required whilst gathering assessment evidence.
+Our graduated approach identifies three levels of need: Wave One, Wave Two and Wave Three.
+Children at Wave Two or Three are those identified as having special educational needs.
+Children at each level are provided with a different 'wave' of support or intervention.